CloudNativeEntrepreneur/register-server-handlers/README.md

 # register-server-handlers

-Registers a folder of handlers as HTTP POST routes on a server.
+Registers a folder of handlers as HTTP POST routes on a server - handlers receive commands/events in CloudEvents format.

 View [on npm](https://www.npmjs.com/package/register-server-handlers).